-Sandwiched between Liverpool and Manchester on the Sefton coast, Southport is a seaside resort with beautiful blue-flag beaches and one of the oldest piers in the UK.
-With great shopping, markets, theatres and nightlife, it's a lovely spot for a weekend away, especially if you're partial to a bit of golf because Southport is world famous for its golf courses, and plays host regularly to the Open Championship.
+Heading for a sunny day out at the beach or a weekend getaway?
+Trains to Southport take less than an hour from Liverpool and just over an hour from Manchester so you’ll be soaking up the sun in no time.
+With beautiful blue-flag beaches, one of the oldest piers in the UK, great shopping, markets, theatres, and nightlife, Southport is a lovely spot for a weekend away.
+If you're partial to a bit of golf, Southport is also world-famous for its golf courses and plays host regularly to the Open Championship.

 You can't talk Southport without mentioning golf.
 The beautiful game might not be everybody's bag, but there is no denying the importance it has had on the area.
 The Royal Birkdale Golf Club has hosted golf's Open Championship and other there are several other courses to try your hand at avoiding the bunkers as well.